thealteria/GabbyChat/README.md

 - Notifications
   - Notification when you have a new message
-  - Notification when someone accepts your request
+  - Notification when someone accepts your request -Messages
+  - Sending audio, video files and documents
+  - Delete messages from everyone's chat
 - Blocking
-  - Block user from sending messages
+  - Block users

 ## Installation